 Another project to practice print statements, keyboard inputs, and if/else statements is a quiz game.
 Users can answer quiz questions either with multiple choice or typing in the answers.
 Your child can use their quiz game to show off their knowledge of anything from anime to zoology.
 Use variables to keep track of score.
 Need help coming up with questions for your quiz?
 Take a look at these 250+ questions sorted by category for inspiration.

-5. Design a simple chatbot.
+5. Design a simple Python chatbot

 What are some cool and interesting Python projects?